 (3) This number reflects securities available for future issuance under the 2001 Stock Incentive Plan and the Employee Stock Purchase Plan.
 In January 2001, all of the options available for issuance under the 1997 Equity Incentive Plan were subsumed under the 2001 Stock Incentive Plan.
 Currently there are no options available for issuance under the 1997 Equity Incentive Plan.
 Additionally, no options are available for issuance under any arrangement between Align Technology, Inc. and any individual.
-The 2001 Stock Incentive Plan provides that the number of shares of our Common Stock reserved for issuance thereunder will automatically increase on the first trading day of January in each calendar year by an amount equal to five percent (5%) of the total number of shares of Common Stock outstanding on the last trading day in December of the immediately preceding calendar year, with this annual increase not to exceed 3,000,000 shares.
-The Employee Stock Purchase Plan provides that the number of shares of our Common Stock reserved for issuance thereunder will automatically increase on the first trading day of January in each calendar year by an amount equal to three percent (3%) of the total number of shares of Common Stock outstanding on the last trading day in December of the immediately preceding calendar year, with this annual increase not to exceed 1,500,000 shares.
+The 2001 Stock Incentive Plan provides that the number of shares of our Common Stock reserved for issuance thereunder will automatically increase on the first trading day of January in each calendar year by an amount equal to five percent (5%) of the total number of shares of Common Stock ustanding on the last trading day in December of the immediately preceding calendar year, with this annual increase not to exceed 3,000,000 shares.
+The Employee Stock Purchase Plan provides that the number of shares of Common Stock outstanding on the last trading day in December of the immediately preceding calendar year, with this annual increase not to exceed 1,500,000 shares.
 As of December 31, 2004, the total number of our Common Stock reserved for issuance under the Employee Stock Purchase Plan is 5,109,000.
-As of December 31, 2004, the number of options available for future issuance under the 2001 Stock Incentive Plan is 10,112,000.
+As of December 31, 2004, the number of options available for future issuance under the Employee Stock Purchase Plan is 5,109,000.
+As of December 31, 2004, the number of options available for future issuance under the Employee Stock Purchase Plan is 5,109,000.
+As of December 31, 2004, the number of options available for future issuance under the Employee Stock Purchase Plan is 5,109,000.
+As of December 31, 2004, the number of options available for future issuance under the Employee Stock Purchase Plan is 5,109,000.
+As of December 31, 2004, the number of options available for future issuance under the Employee Stock Purchase Plan is 5,109,000.
+As of December 31, 2004, the number of options available for future issuance und